 - The Walking Dead.
 A smaller example.
 We know that the dead walking again caused the end, but why it started happening is never really discussed.
 Word of God has even said that he has no plans to explore the reasons either.

-- The details involving the nuclear war in the 1970s Planet of the Apes series is never explored.
+- The details involving the nuclear war in the 1970s Planet of the Apes series are never explored.
 All that matters is that the apes inherited the world.

 - The film Stake Land involves a vampire apocalypse devastating North America (and the rest of the world including the Middle East, except apparently for the northern-most parts of Canada) and two men heading towards this "New Eden".
 There is never any specific information about where the vampires came from or how they came to exist.